richytong/presidium-websocket/README.md

 ```

 ## Benchmarks
 Please find the published benchmark output inside the [benchmark-output](https://github.com/richytong/presidium-websocket/tree/master/benchmark-output) folder.
-You can run the benchmarks on your own system with the following command:
+You can run the benchmarks on your own system using the following command:
 ```
 npm run bench
 ```